julisunkan/weather_app/README.md

 Cloudiness (%)
 Example:

-yaml
-Copy code
-Enter the city name: London

-Weather Info for London:
+Enter the city name: London Weather Info for London: Temperature: 15.5°C Pressure: 1015 hPa Humidity: 76 % Weather: Clear sky Wind Speed: 3.1 m/s Cloudiness: 0%
-Temperature: 15.5°C
-Pressure: 1015 hPa
-Humidity: 76 %
-Weather: Clear sky
-Wind Speed: 3.1 m/s
-Cloudiness: 0%
 Error Handling
 If an invalid city name is provided, the app will display an error message like:

-arduino
-Copy code
 Invalid city name.
 Please check the spelling or try another city.
 License
 This project is open-source and available under the MIT License.